ecmel/vscode-html-css/README.md

 }
 ```

+All of Bootstrap's class selectors with additional user defined styles in the project will be available for completion in `html` files.

 ### [Lit](https://lit.dev/)

-First `typescript` or `javascript` should be enabled in global settings depending on your usage and VS Code should be restarted:
+Enable `typescript` or `javascript` in global settings depending on your usage and restart VS Code:

 ```json
 {